Declan Dalton

+Early life

+Born and raised in Ballymacoda, County Cork, Dalton first played hurling to a high standard as a student at Pobalscoil na Tríonóide in Youghal.
+He progressed through the various age grades before joining the school's senior team.
+Dalton was the top scorer during their Dr Harty Cup campaign in 2014–15.

-Playing career
+Club career

-Fr.
-O'Neill's

 Dalton joined the Fr.
 O'Neill's club at a young age and played in all grades at juvenile and underage levels.
 On 16 September 2013, he was at right wing-forward when Fr.
 O'Neill's defeated Newcestown by 4-14 to 5-10 to win the Cork Premier 2 MHC title.

 Dalton subsequently progressed onto the Fr.
 O'Neill's under-21 team.
 On 8 December 2018, he gave the "performance of a lifetime" for Fr.
 O'Neill's when he scored 0-15, including twelve from frees, in 3-24 to 4-18 defeat of Midleton to win the Cork Premier Under-21 Championship title.

 Dalton made his first appearance for the Fr.
 O'Neill's top adult team during the 2014 Cork Intermediate Championship.

 On 22 October 2016, Dalton scored six points from full-forward when Fr.
 O'Neill's drew with Kildorrery in the Cork Intermediate Championship final.
 The replay a week later also saw Dalton top score for the team with 1-08 in a 1-18 to 1-14 victory.

 On 12 October 2019, Dalton lined out at full-forward when Fr.
 O'Neill's faced Kilworth in the Cork Premier Intermediate Championship final.
 He ended the game with a winners' medal following the 3-23 to 1-20 victory.
 Dalton was also the championship's top scorer with 3-45.
 On 24 November 2019, he scored 1-07 when Fr.
 O'Neill's defeated Ballysaggart by 2-15 to 0-17 to win the Munster Club Championship.

-Imokilly
+Divisional career

 Dalton's performances at club level lead to him being selected for the Imokilly divisional team during the 2015 Cork Senior Championship.

 On 22 October 2017, Dalton was in goal when Imokilly defeated Blackrock by 3-13 to 0-18 to win the Cork Senior Championship final.
 It was the division's first title since 1998.

 Dalton was replaced in goal by Watergrasshill's Dara O'Callaghan for the 2018 Cork Senior Championship, however, he remained on the panel as a forward.
 On 14 October, he was introduced as a 52nd-minute substitute for Barry Lawton when Imokilly retained the title after a 4-19 to 1-18 defeat of Midleton in the final.

 On 20 October 2019, Dalton played in a third successive county final.
 Lining out at full-forward, he top scored for the team with 1-07 and collected a third successive winners' medal after the 2-17 to 1-16 defeat of Glen Rovers.
 Dalton was also the championship's top scorer with 3-55.